Church For You

 Jesus told His disciples that He was building His church and that the gates of hell would not prevail against it.
 He appointed leaders for the early church, who taught the Bible and established the early form of the church.
 In Hebrews, the early church was urged, “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another (Heb.
 10:25).”

-So, you need to find a church in order to be a good follower of Jesus and to be obedient to God’s word.
+So, you need to find a church community in order to be a good follower of Jesus and to be obedient to God’s word.
 You need the teaching, support and encouragement that the church provides.
 Yet we know that not all churches are alike.
 Some churches are big and others are small.
 Some churches play very contemporary music and others prefer traditional hymns.
 And, unfortunately, some churches teach God’s word faithfully and others do not.

 The Church That’s Right For You